falkr/ttm4175/pages/security-2.md

 In part 1, we assumed that both Windows 7 and Kali Linux were installed on the same system so we could access the contents of the Windows 7 disk through Kali.
 So what to do when Kali Linux is not installed on the machine?
 The answer is **live booting**.

->Hint
-Live booting means to run an operating system directly from a CD-ROM or USB-drive without being installed to disk.
+:tip: Live booting means to run an operating system directly from a CD-ROM or USB-drive without being installed to disk.
 To do this you simply plug in the CD/USB containing Kali, restart the computer, and select to boot from CD-ROM/USB.

 We will test the live booting feature by running Kali directly from CD-ROM and use it to bypass the login screen of the Lubuntu machine.